tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 the Application returns from `PrepareProposal`.
-This stands on Tendermint's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer processes might time out and prevote `nil`, thus starting a further round unnecessarily.
+This stands on Tendermint's critical path: if the Application takes a long time executing the block, the default value of *TimeoutPropose* might not be sufficient to accommodate the long block execution time and non-proposer nodes might time out and prevote `nil`, thus starting a further round unnecessarily.

 The Application is the best suited to provide a value for *TimeoutPropose* so